Site produced by - The Celtic Cross Ministry Inc. 2009 / 2017 - using Serif Web Plus x8 software - All Rights © and Reserved by Permission Only

 United States of America

-On March 17th, 2017 the Feast day of St. Patrick, the Patron Saint of our Canonical Catholic Church of the Celtic Cross, our beloved Monsignor Benito P. Sagra + will be official mandated to the elevation of Bishop Elect within the Church and Archdioceses.
+On March 17th, 2017 the Feast day of St. Patrick, the Patron Saint of our Celtic Cross Old Catholic Templar Church, our beloved Monsignor Benito P. Sagra + will be official mandated to the elevation of Bishop Elect within the Church and Archdioceses.

 He has been working hard and growing the church and ministry base in Southern California around Laguna Woods.
 Expanding the church with a weekly Internet Radio Celtic Mass and providing catechism via Internet Radio as well.
 He and his wife Sr. Marley provide home health care services which gives him a wonderful opportunity to minister and do the Lord’s compassionate work through care giving, counseling and prayer services.